josorioromero/webpack-react-template/README.md

 # Webpack template exercise

-The purpose of this repo is to build a complete webpack template to develop with React.js in order to clone it every time you start a new React.js project
+The purpose of this repo is to build a complete webpack template to develop with React.js just cloning it everytime you want to start a new React.js project using ES6.
+In the future the idea is to create a Yeoman generator with this configuration because Yeoman is full of React.js boilerplates using es5, not es6.

 ###Tech stack###